xRollingRoyceX/yesNoThinking/README.md

 Logical thinking in java by:

 Sean M. Jesky
-this is a story. written with one foot in code, and the other in life.
+this is a story. written with one foot in code, and the other in life. (pt.2 is the file LogicalThinking.java)